-Attendance Policy
+Attendance Policy September 2024

-September 2023
+Approved by Governors Date:

-Last reviewed Date: September 2023 Next Review Date: September 2024
+Last reviewed Date: September 2024

+Next Review Date: September 2025

 Introduction

 At Broadstone Hall Primary we believe that all children and young people have a right to an education as enshrined in the UN Convention on the Rights of the Child and in UK Law.
 The opportunities provided by education are fundamental to enabling all children and young people to reach their potential and lead happy and rewarding lives.
 Evidence shows that there are clear links between good attendance and high achievement in school.
 Regular school attendance is essential to ensure the best outcomes for children and young people.
 The definition of regular attendance in law is that children and young people attend school each and every day that they are expected to attend.